MecSim/MecSimCalc-docs/docs/Getting-Started/Example2.md

 </div>

-Using the mouse, you can drag the rich text field and move it above the parameters "A” and "B”:
+Using the mouse, you can drag the rich text field and move it above the parameters "A" and "B":

 <div style={{textAlign: 'center'}}>